costoffreedom/costoffreedom.cc/_book/opening-freedom/my-brain-on-freedom.md

 production and distribution.
 But the stupidity costs of free knowledge are real and painful, at least to me.
-Fortunately the costs, if acknowledged, can be decreased, and doing so will increase the chances of achieving free knowledge world liberation.</p>
+Fortunately the costs, if acknowledged, can be decreased, and doing so will increase the chances of achieving free knowledge world liberation.

-<p>I want to explore briefly how individuals, communities, and society are
-affected by various kinds of costs of free knowledge.
+I want to explore briefly how individuals, communities, and society are affected by various kinds of costs of free knowledge.
 This is going to be cursory and incomplete.
-Very possibly also stupid: my mind has been infected by free knowledge for about 25 years.</p>
+Very possibly also stupid: my mind has been infected by free knowledge for about 25 years.

-<p>Commitment makes us morally stupid, lazy, and unconvincing.
-Claiming that
-knowledge freedom is a moral issue is not a valid moral argument, but merely an unsupported claim which ought be embarrassing if not immediately followed or preceded by justification and more importantly, critique of said justification.
+Commitment makes us morally stupid, lazy, and unconvincing.
+Claiming that knowledge freedom is a moral issue is not a valid moral argument, but merely an unsupported claim which ought be embarrassing if not immediately followed or preceded by justification and more importantly, critique of said justification.